Please note I have a new Article dated 29/07/2013 on please click on the below link

-Today I concentrate on the subject of ‘s’ and how they can be used to help you buy your property.
+Today I concentrate on the subject of ‘family’ and how they can be used to help you buy your property.

 Getting assistance towards your deposit for a property has become increasingly popular.
 This can be put down to the rise in UK property prices and the lack of affordable housing around larger cities.